When it comes to bioactive cleanup crews, there’s nothing better than the tag-team duo that is the isopods and springtails.

 To be honest though, you’re most likely going to go with the two most common choices.

-- Tropical White Springtails (Collembola sp) – The most common choice for tropical terrariums (as you might imagine from the name) these do better in higher temperatures.
+- Tropical White Springtails (Collembola sp) – A common choice for tropical terrariums (as you might imagine from the name) these do well in higher temperatures.
 Though they reportedly reproduce at a slower rate than their temperate counterparts.

-- Temperate White Springtails (Folsomia candida) – These are still common choices in the terrarium industry, despite being named for temperate environments.
+- Temperate White Springtails (Folsomia candida) – These are perhaps the most common and well-regarded species of springtails in the terrarium industry.
+Despite being named for temperate environments, they adapt very easily.

-In reality, there doesn’t appear to be a big practical difference in tropical vs temperate springtails.
+In reality, there doesn’t appear to be a big practical difference between tropical vs temperate springtails.
 Pick whatever seems the most suitable and give it a try.

 Starter Cultures – How to Get Started With Isopods and Springtails